junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 2423
-congress: 116th CONGRESS
+congress: One Hundred Sixteenth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber:
 ---

 # H.R.
 2423